Well operated, modern wood burners are energy efficient, produce low levels of air pollution and use one of NZ’s most

 - Use safety guards to protect children and pets.

 - Plan ahead and use well-seasoned, dry firewood - stored under cover in a well-ventilated, windy and sunny place for at least a year to dry out before use.

-- Don’t burn chemically treated wood or salt impregnated wood like driftwood -they can corrode your wood burner and flue, emit toxic gases and leave toxic residues in the ash and flue.
+- Don’t burn chemically treated wood, salt impregnated wood like driftwood or household rubbish - as it can corrode your wood burner and flue, emit toxic gases and leave toxic residues in the ash and flue.

 - Don’t burn coal in a wood burner, unless the manufacturer specifically says you can - otherwise you can damage your wood burner.

 - Regulate the heat output by adjusting the amount of fuel you load - don’t dampen the air control.

 - Keep the air setting high enough for a clean burn - too much or too little air cools the fire, and produces smoke.
 Place large pieces of wood on a good bed of embers and set the burner at a high temperature.

 Maintaining your wood burner regularly is important for safety, performance and longevity.
 If a poorly maintained wood-burner causes a fire, it may also invalidate your insurance cover.
+Chimneys and flues need to be cleaned at least at the start of each heating season.
 Most wood burners and flue systems have parts that you need to replace or clean periodically.
 Don’t burn coal in a wood burner or you’ll damage it.
 Ask the manufacturer to recommend someone to inspect and service your wood burner, or contact a member of the New Zealand Home Heating Association.

 Open fires are often inefficient - most of the heat is lost up the chimney.
 They also create a draught that draws cold air into the house and produce large amounts of air pollution.
-Older wood burners and pot belly stoves are also inefficient and produce air pollution.
+Older wood burners and pot belly stoves can also be inefficient and produce air pollution unless maintained and refurbished to keep them in good working order.